xmaps/movie-ranking-test/README.md

 *-* TODO *-*
 * Because time management reasons some simplifications here made:
 ** The users password is stored in plain text;
 ** The list of users is predefined so no "registration" functionality;
 ** The list of movies is predefined so no "add movies" functionality;
 ** Delete of user votes as to suffer various changes:
 *** Not deleting all user votes to add them again but see only the changes;
 *** Change the way the movie voter count is changed because iterating the movies just to change the counter is not good.
-	** Remove "SimplerUserMessage"
+* Remove "SimplerUserMessage" and use only "UserMessage"
+* Remove "MovieVoteMessage" and use only "MovieMessage"
+* Function Documentation
+* Tests for the API functions
+* Tests for in Angular functions
+* Better Sytling

 * All this limited functionalities are to be added or changed in later versions.